cschulzsuper/multitenancy-monolith/README.md

 * Status code assertions
   * /34 Draft implementation to assert the error messages in the endpoint tests.
 Static classes are used to define the error messages. https://github.com/cschulzsuper/multitenancy-monolith/commit/f09e0b99e132bbd81ab806ab22965fc142b61d7e
   * /35 Extending the exception handling to allow better status codes in problem details.
-The status codes are asserted in the endpoint tests.
+The status codes are asserted in the endpoint tests.https://github.com/cschulzsuper/multitenancy-monolith/commit/d1c48acea69f646447510391c48a7eb2f4d7c3b7

+* Ticker
+  * /36 A hard test on my architecture.
+At some point the monolith will be separated.
+A ticket service the runs as a secondary service. 🤔 That was the easy part, the hard part was restructuring authentication and all endpoint tests again.

+# Current

+* Ticker: Secondary Service in the Monolith 🤔

 # Backlog